JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Choir-Boy.md

 - Coming-of-Age Story
 Description: "*Choir Boy* delves into the lives of a talented group of young black men at an elite prep school, grappling with identity, sexuality, and ambition.
 All set to the beat of soul-stirring gospel music."
 Theatre: Players by the Sea
-Venue: Grace Darling Studio Theatre
+Venue: John McManus Mainstage Theatre
 show_details:
 - Playwright: Tarell Alvin McCraney
 Website: https://playersbythesea.org/choir-boy